stjordanis/terra-docs-old/docs/dev-spec-auth.md

 > Terra's Auth module inherits from Cosmos SDK's [`auth`](https://github.com/cosmos/cosmos-sdk/tree/v0.37.4/docs/spec/auth) module.
 {note}

 Terra's Auth module extends the functionality from Cosmos SDK's `auth` module with a modified ante handler which applies the stability layer fee alongside the all basic transaction validity checks (signatures, nonces, auxiliary fields).
-In addition, a special vesting account type is defined, which handles the logic for tokin vesting from the Luna presale.
+In addition, a special vesting account type is defined, which handles the logic for token vesting from the Luna presale.

 ## Fees